 There is an IPA in the works along with a dunkelweizen for the fall and the staff is knowledgeable and willing to talk about their brewery as well as the other beers on tap.
 Congregation has a great beer list at all three locations which is the first place to look for their “house” beers.
 The Bottle Room in Whittier has also had some on tap as well.

 Your Beer of the Week is my favorite from Congregation, and my favorite of the trio that I tasted.
 Dark of the Covenant is on its way to being a hoppy brown ale.
 The version that I sampled was complex with hop bitterness mingling with coffee and chocolate notes.
 All three play well together.

 More cans of L.A. brewed beer are on the market courtesy of The Dudes’ Brewing in Torrance.
 First into the canning line are the Dudes’ Double Trunk Double IPA and Grandma’s Pecan brown ale in 16-ounce cans.
-Best bet to find the four packs will be in the South Bay like at Select Beer or for those eastern beer folks, Sunset Beer.
+Best bet to find the four packs will be in the South Bay like at Select Beer Store or for those eastern beer folks, Sunset Beer Co.